redfin/dirpy/README.md

   * JPEG ICC profile support
   * Running in a standalone configuration or via UWSGI
   * Ability to report statistics to a StatsD daemon
+  * Caching of results in a redis backend

 A full list of Dirpy's commands and their options is available in the [Dirpy API Guide](https://github.com/redfin/dirpy/blob/master/docs/api.md).